ssaring/sportstracker/sportstracker/docs/README.txt

 for cycling are "MTB tour", "MTB race", "Road tour" and so on.
 If subtypes do not make sense for your sport type just create a subtype called "default".
 You can also define a list of equipment for a sport type (optional), e.g. specific bikes for cycling or shoes for running.
+Worn and outdated equipment can be set to 'not in use' state, then it can't be selected anymore.

 After that it's possible to add and edit exercises.
 In the exercise dialog you need to specify the date, the sport type, the subtype and the intensity.